lolusername/OER_site_generate/README.md

 ## 🚀 Quick Start

 1. **Add Content**:
-   - Start the launcher with `node launcher.js`
+   - Start the launcher with `npm start`
    - Use the browser interface to upload `.md` or `.txt` files
    - Files are automatically saved to the `content/` directory
    - Use descriptive filenames (e.g., `biology-101.md`)